masoudhra/masoudhra/README.md

 # Masoud Ramezani
 ## Software Engineer

 Motivated software developer with a background in electrical engineering, eager to contribute and grow in the software development field.
 Skilled in JavaScript, C#, TypeScript, web development (HTML5, CSS3, React.js, Bootstrap, jQuery), and AWS.
 I have completed several independent projects, sharpening my skills and staying updated with industry trends.
 Enthusiastic about delivering high-quality solutions, collaborating in Agile environments, and continuously learning.
 Excited to join a dynamic team and contribute to your organisation's success while advancing my expertise in software development.
-Thank you for considering my application.

 ## Skills and Experience